-Earth Ethics was created to address issues along the Gulf Coast specific to Northwest Florida.
+Earth Ethics was initially created to address issues along the Gulf Coast specific to Northwest Florida.
 However, our reach has expanded beyond Northwest Florida to a larger geographical area including the State, Gulf of Mexico region, U.S. and Globe.

 Earth Ethics, Inc. is a federally recognized 501 (c)(3) organization.

-Our primary focuses are related to the environment, outreach and education, social issues, and smart growth practices.
+Our primary focuses are related to the environment, outreach and education, and social issues.
 The majority of our projects are funded through grants or donations.

 Earth Ethics is comprised of public and private stakeholders dedicated to meeting the goals of the organization.

 Mary Gutierrez, Executive Director

 Ms. Gutierrez was an intern with American Environmental Network as wet chemist analyst while obtaining her Bachelor’s of Science in Environmental Science.
 Ms. Gutierrez has an A.S. in Environmental Sampling and Analysis and Master’s in Public Administration with a concentration in Sustainable Community Development.